Ratibořské Hory: Administrative division

+Etymology

+The initial name of Ratibořské Hory was Ratibořické Hory, which tranlates as 'Ratibořice's mountains'.
+The settlement was named after the nearby village of Ratibořice (now part of Ratibořské Hory).
+The form Ratibořské Hory first appeared in 1654.
+The name Ratibořice is derived from the personal name Ratibor, meaning "the village of Ratibor's people".

 Geography

 Ratibořské Hory is located about 9 km northeast of Tábor and 57 km northeast of České Budějovice.
 The municipal territory lies on the border between three nature regions.
 The northern and central parts with the Ratibořské Hory village lie in the Vlašim Uplands.
 The southwestern part with Vřesce lies in the Tábor Uplands.
 The eastern part lies in the Křemešník Highlands and includes the highest point of Ratibořské Hory, which is the hill Homole at 667 m above sea level.
 The territory is rich in small fishponds.

 History

 Ratibořské Hory was founded in 1527 and further developed during the 16th century into a mining town because of growing mining activities, mostly of the silver ores.
 Mineworkers were coming from the Ore Mountain Mining Region.
 The settlement was a royal property until 1586, when Emperor Rudolf II left it to the Rosenberg family.
 In 1611, after the death of the last Rosenberg, it was again acquired by the royal chamber.

 A new rise in silver mining occurred after 1737, when Ratibořské Hory was acquired by the Schwarzenberg family.
 At the end of the 18th century, the population reached its peak of over 2,000.